 Set profile visibility to “contacts only”, enable two-factor authentication (2FA), remove geotags from every photo and limit public photos to three low-resolution images – these basic settings reduce scraping and unwanted attention immediately.

-As a user, pick messaging options that require mutual matches before text exchange; disable link previews and unlink social networks from your profile.
-Create a separate phone number and email alias for the platform, enable biometric or passcode locks on the service’s functions, and export message metadata to an offline folder labeled источник for evidence retention.
+As a user, choose messaging options that require mutual matches before text exchange; disable link previews and unlink social networks from your profile.
+Create a separate phone number and email alias for the platform, enable biometric or passcode locks on the service’s functions, and export message metadata to an offline folder labelled источник for evidence retention.

 For long-term communication, prefer platforms with end-to-end encryption and a verified contact badge; watermark images with your handle, send only low-res photos, and decline requests for intimate content.
 If contact becomes a publicity farce or a leak creates a huge exposure, preserve originals (timestamps, headers, message IDs) and submit them to platform support and, if necessary, legal counsel.
 Limit data shared: each new match should receive only basic info until verification is complete.